apache/celeborn/docs/quota_management.md

 Quota Management
 ===

-Celeborn allows administrators to set quotas for the number of names used.
-A system-level default quota can also be set for all users who haven't specified a named quota.
+Celeborn offers flexibility to administrators by allowing them to set quotas for individual users as well as providing a system-level default quota for those users who do not have a specified named quota.
+This ensures a level of control and customization in managing the quotas for the system.

-When `celeborn.quota.enabled` is set to true, the master checks the quota via QuotaManager.
+When `celeborn.quota.enabled` is set to true, the master checks the quota via `QuotaManager`.
-If the same setting is enabled on the client side, the LifecycleManager will request the master to check if the current user identifier has enough quota before registration of shuffle.
+If the same setting is enabled on the client side, the `LifecycleManager` will request the `master` to check if the current user identifier has enough quota before registration of shuffle.
 If there's not enough quota, the system will fallback to the default shuffle service of Spark.

 ## Quota Indicators

 Celeborn supports fine-grained quota management, including four indicators:

-- `celeborn.quota.tenant.diskBytesWritten`: Maximum allowed disk write bytes, default value `Long.MAX_VALUE`.
+- `celeborn.quota.tenant.diskBytesWritten`: Maximum allowed size of disk write files, of which default value `Long.MAX_VALUE`.
-- `celeborn.quota.tenant.diskFileCount`: Maximum allowed disk write file num, default value `Long.MAX_VALUE`.
+- `celeborn.quota.tenant.diskFileCount`: Maximum allowed number of disk write files, of which default value is `Long.MAX_VALUE`.
-- `celeborn.quota.tenant.hdfsBytesWritten`: Maximum allowed HDFS write bytes, default value `Long.MAX_VALUE`.
+- `celeborn.quota.tenant.hdfsBytesWritten`: Maximum allowed size of HDFS write files, of which default value `Long.MAX_VALUE`.
-- `celeborn.quota.tenant.hdfsFileCount`: Maximum allowed HDFS write file num, default value `Long.MAX_VALUE`.
+- `celeborn.quota.tenant.hdfsFileCount`: Maximum allowed number of HDFS write files, of which default value is `Long.MAX_VALUE`.

 ## User Identifier

-Celeborn supports user identifiers on two levels:

-- Tenant ID
-- Username

-The client's LifecycleManager will request the master to check the quota for the current user defined by user setting.
+The `LifecycleManager` will request the `Master` to check the quota for the current user defined by user setting.
 Users can set `celeborn.quota.identity.provider` to choose an identity provider.
-We currently support two types:
+Celeborn support the following types at present:
 - `org.apache.celeborn.common.identity.HadoopBasedIdentityProvider`: The username will be obtained by `UserGroupInformation.getUserName()`, tenant id will be default.
 - `org.apache.celeborn.common.identity.DefaultIdentityProvider`: The username and tenant id are default values or user-specific values set by `celeborn.quota.identity.user-specific.tenant` and `celeborn.quota.identity.user-specific.userName`.